 Now you can use the well known digitalWrite to switch the pin HIGH or LOW

-The LEDs are low active, switch to LOW to enable them, switch to HIGH to switch them off.
+The LEDs are low active, switch to LOW will enable the LED where HIGH will switch it off.

 The Push Buttons

-The 5 push buttons will connect a GPIO to GND.
+The 5 push buttons will connect a expander IO to GND.
 Therefore you should activate the built in pullups resistors of the MCP23017: